Magnetic field reversal in the turbulent environment around a repeating fast radio burst: Materials and Methods

-\subsection{Detailed Measurements}
+\subsubsection{Detailed Measurements}

-A table of the all the detected bursts with its properties is shown in Table S1.
+The properties of all bursts with detected polarization are shown in Table S1.

-We used \textsc{burstfit} to model the burst profiles of all the bursts \cite{aggarwal_121102}.
-We did not model the spectra as it showed a large variety in morphology (see Figure~\ref{sgram}) that deviated significantly from the simple Gaussian spectra shape that is traditionally used.
-We modeled the pulse profiles using a Gaussian function, and used the non-linear least-squares fitting implemented in \texttt{scipy.curve\_fit} for fitting.
-Therefore, we fitted for three parameters: fluence, width and the location of the profile.
-The modeled parameters and their respective errors are shown in Table \ref{bursttable}.
+We used \textsc{burstfit} \cite{aggarwal_121102} to model the burst profiles of all the bursts, using a Gaussian function and the non-linear least-squares fitting implemented in \texttt{scipy.curve\_fit}. {There were three free parameters:} fluence, width, and the location of the profile.
+The {best fitting values and their uncertainties} are shown in Table \ref{mergedtable}.